r2luna/brain/README.md

 ---

-**Brain** is an elegant PHP package that helps you organize your Laravel application using Domain-Driven Design principles through a simple command-line interface.
+**Brain** is an elegant Laravel Package that helps you organize your Laravel application using Domain-Driven Design principles through a simple command-line interface.

 ## Features